George-Strauch/react-website-template/README.md

-# Basic website template created by [George Strauch](https://github.com/George-Strauch)to jumpstart new projects using ReactJS
+# Basic website template created by [George Strauch](https://github.com/George-Strauch) to jumpstart new projects using ReactJS

 ## Getting Started